What is glutamine?

 Where does glutamine come from?

-Whatever its origin, this amino acid is necessary for the body.
+Wherever it comes from, this amino acid is necessary for the body.

-Now let's talk about the benefits of glutamine.
+Let's talk about the benefits of glutamine.

 What are the benefits of glutamine?